SNException/jbp/README.md

 # jbp

-jbp (just build please) is as the name suggest a build tool.
+jbp (just build please) is as the name suggests a build tool.
 It is designed to compile java projects in an easy way that just works.

 When working with Java you are usally forced to use a build tool because